Volland leaves Leverkusen for Monaco

 "But when Kevin had this opportunity to go to an attractive club abroad, we grated his transfer request on the basis on an agreement that was satisfactory for all sides."

-Monaco sit third in Ligue 1 having drawn with Reims and beaten Metz in their first competitive games under former Bayern Munich and Eintracht Frankfurt boss Niko Kovac.
+Monaco is third in Ligue 1 having drawn with Reims and beaten Metz in its first competitive games under former Bayern Munich and Eintracht Frankfurt boss Niko Kovac.

-Volland could make his debut following the international break, with Nantes next up for Monaco at the Stade Louis II on September 13.
+Volland could make his debut after the international break, with Nantes next up for Monaco at the Stade Louis II on 13 September.